DevtripDownloadManager/DTDM/PCVersion/Windows/README.md

 #### zip Package

 Download **DTDM.zip** package to use app without installing it with your system.
-Just unzip the package on your hard drive and double click the DTDM application.
+Just unzip the package on your hard drive and double click the DTDM application icon.

 #### Note :